 - The City of Edmonton's Small Business team offers a One-On-One Support Program where staff can walk you through any business license or permitting requirements for your business

 - Need help with your small business?
 You’re not alone.
-With the YEG Business Recovery Program you will receive 1:1 support from a dedicated Business Link coach who will walk alongside you to navigate challenging business operations.
-This program is administered by Business Link; they also offer general support with experts available to consult by email, phone and live chat.
+Business Link has a dedicated team offering general marketing, operations, and even legal support with experts available to consult by email, phone and live chat.

-- Making Edmonton Digital offers hands on assistance to create or improve your brand and marketing efforts with various digital tools (Google profile, social media, website, e-commerce, photography). *As of Sept 2021 they have currently reached program capacity, but stay tuned for phase 2!
+- The Digital Economy Program offers hands on assistance to create or improve your brand and marketing efforts with various digital tools (Google profile, social media, website, e-commerce, photography).

 Within our business district, we are home to one of only 2 designated Provincial Historic Areas in Alberta!
 Properties located within the Historical Commercial DC1 Boundary, as shown in the below map, are subject to Old Strathcona's Sign Guidelines.
 Properties outside of this designated boundary are regulated by the City of Edmonton's zoning bylaw (section 59) however consideration of the guidelines is encouraged throughout the entire district.